Back to all blogs

 Distinguishing Allergy from Intolerance

-It is vital to distinguish between a food allergy and a food intolerance, as the safety implications are very different.
+It is vital to distinguish between a food allergy and a food intolerance when investigating symptoms like bloating and fatigue.

 Food Allergy (IgE-Mediated)

-Urgent Safety Warning: If you or someone else experiences signs of a severe allergic reaction (anaphylaxis), call 999 or go to A&E immediately.
+Urgent Safety Warning: If you experience signs of a severe allergic reaction (anaphylaxis), call 999 or go to A&E immediately.
 Do not use home testing kits to investigate these symptoms.

 Food Intolerance (IgG-Mediated)